vbextreme/ghostmirror/README.md

 when you pass this option the software activate login linger if not ebabled.<br>
 auto create ghostmirror.service and ghostmirror.timer<br>
 the config.service start ghostmirror in the same mode you haved executed it, with only differences that need -l.<br>
-for exaples if you execute: -DmuldsS <mirrorlist> <mirrorlist> 16 light extimated,speed<br>
+for exaples if you execute: -DmuldsS <mirrorlist> <mirrorlist> 16 light estimated,speed<br>
-the service is always start with <mirrorlist> 16 parallel downloads, speed light and extimated,speed sort.<br>
+the service is always start with <mirrorlist> 16 parallel downloads, speed light and estimated,speed sort.<br>
 for change you can simple repeat a command.<br>
 the expire timer is the first element in table and is dinamic, can change every time.<br>
 ### -t --time <required string>
 in systemd timer whend extimate date is ellapsed can set a time.
 Set specific hh:mm:ss when start service, default 00:00:00.<br>
 validate input with systemd-analyzer calendar hh:mm:ss before use
 ### -f --fixed-time <required string>
-in systemd timer use fixed time instead of extimated time.<br>
+in systemd timer use fixed time instead of estimated time.<br>
 validate input with systemd-analyzer calendar hh:mm:ss before use
 ### -h --help <not required argument>
 display this